8720853111/skin-cancer-detection/README.md

 Deep learning model for skin cancer classification using CNN
 # 🧬 Skin Cancer Detection using Deep Learning

+The model shows strong performance in distinguishing between different skin lesion categories, demonstrating the effectiveness of CNNs in medical image classification.

 ## 📌 Problem Statement

 Skin cancer is one of the most common types of cancer.
 Early detection can significantly improve treatment outcomes.
 This project aims to build a deep learning model to classify skin lesions.